 7. Track your cargo and get prepared for arrival.

 Shipping goods internationally takes time.
 For example, goods shipped from China, on average, take around 14 days to reach the West Coast of United States or 30 days to reach the East Coast.

-During the time, check your commercial invoice, packing list, the bill of lading, and other related freight documents.
-If problems arise that you need to troubleshoot, you should know the steps your goods go through when being cleared by Customs of your country.
+It is always the importer of record’s responsibility to arrange for examination and release of the goods.
+If problems arise that you need to troubleshoot, you should know the steps your goods go through when being cleared by customs of your country.

 8. Obtain your shipment.